This page is in need of updating - it was written in May 2020

 The template for human life, the fetus, is female and to create a male requires the mother to release (at around seven weeks gestation) testosterone to make both a male brain and male genitals.

-Some experts also suggest that if a mum is very stressed at around seven weeks, the chances of testosterone imbalanced are increased.
+Some experts also suggest that if a mum is very stressed at around seven weeks, the chances of testosterone being imbalanced are increased.
 Given my families living conditions, I am sure my mum must have been very stressed.

 My second question is pretty easy to explain too.
 There was a time trans people were considered as mentally ill hence the reason why psychiatrists were/are involved in my and other trans people’s cases.